JanGorman/Agrume/README.md

 You can customize the status bar appearance when displaying the zoomed in view. `Agrume` has a `statusBarStyle` property:

 ```swift
 let agrume = Agrume(image: image)
 agrume.statusBarStyle = .lightContent
 agrume.show(from: self)
 ```

+### Lifecycle

+To get information about lifecycle events in `Agrume` you have the option to set a `didDismiss` handler.
+Similarly, to be informed about whenever the user scrolls through the image collection, there is a `didScroll` handler that is called with the current page index.

 ## Licence